|Rufous Gnateater Conopophaga lineata

 Brazilian name: Chupa-dente

 The Rufous Gnateater is distributed in eastern Brazil, eastern Paraguay and north-east Argentina.
+See the distribution map at Birdlife International.
 It is found, usually perched close to the ground, in the undergrowth of humid forest and secondary growth.

 They feed on insects in the leaf litter and foliage on or near the ground.